 If you’re the type of person that’s scared that opening up new credit cards will mess up your credit, then business credit cards are a perfect way for you to still earn points and miles.
 You’ll get the card, but nothing will appear on your credit report.
 When you apply for a business card, the only thing that might show up on your credit report is a hard inquiry, which only has a temporary impact on your credit score and no impact at all after 1 year.

-Most personal cards have a business version of the same card.
+3. Business credit cards give you more opportunities to earn signup bonuses.
+The other reason you should be looking at business cards is that they give you more cards that you can open to earn signup bonuses.
+For example, most personal cards have a business version of the same card.
 By getting both the personal and business version of a card, you can essentially double up your signup bonuses.
-As an example, last year, I signed up for the American Express SPG card and the American Express SPG Business Card.
-American Express only allows you to earn the signup bonus on each card once, but since I got both cards, I essentially was able to get the same bonus twice.
-Instead of getting 35,000 SPG points, I was able to earn 70,000 SPG points.
+As an example, last year, I signed up for the American Express SPG card (this card no longer exists) and the American Express SPG Business Card (this card also no longer exists).
+Since I got both cards, I was able to earn more points than I otherwise might have if I opted only to get personal cards.

 How To Get A Business Credit Card

 The main objection I get from a lot of people about business credit cards is the belief that they can’t get one because they don’t have a “real” business.
-First off, most people underestimate themselves.
+The first thing to realize is that most people underestimate themselves.
 If you earn ANY income outside of your day job (which the vast majority of people do in some fashion), then you have a business.
 In other words, unless 100% of your income comes in the form of a W-2 from an employer, you have a business in some fashion – even if you don’t think you have one.

 A lot of people make the mistake of thinking that a business is some official thing.
 They think that businesses are supposed to be some sort of big company with a bunch of employees.
 In fact, most businesses aren’t like that – they’re small businesses or side businesses run by regular people like you and me.